Basics of Machine Learning

 Once you have trained a machine learning model, it is important to test it to see if it behaves as you expect.
 Can it consistently tell the difference between you and your cat?
 If not, you may need to train it again with more training data.
 Real-world machine learning algorithms are trained using an incredible amount of data, though these activities will use small data sets.

 Finally, once you are happy with your model, you are ready to use it to do something.
-In these examples, we will be using each model to control a Hummingbird Robot.
-For example, you might use your Hummingbird to protect your desk from your cat.
-If the machine learning model detects the cat, the Hummingbird could flash lights, raise a stop sign, and sound an alarm.
-If it detects you, the lights could turn green and it could make a happy chirp.
+In these examples, we will be using each model to control the Finch robot.
+For example, you might use your Finch to protect your desk from your cat.
+If the machine learning model detects the cat, the Finch will turn its beak red and sound an alarm!
+If it detects you, the beak will turn green.

 One thing to keep in mind throughout these activities is that a machine learning model is only as good as the data that trained it.
 As you create models, test them with data that is both similar to and different from your training data and notice what happens.